modernish/modernish/share/doc/modernish/WRITEUP.md

 ## Feature testing ##

-`thisshellhas`: test if a keyword is a shell built-in function or reserved word, or modernish capability/bug ID.
+`thisshellhas`: test if a keyword is a shell built-in command or shell keyword/reserved word, or modernish capability/bug ID.
+With the `-k` option, specifically check for a keyword.
+With the `-b` option, specifically check for a built-in command.

+Note that a modernish capability/bug ID is distinguished from a builtin shell feature by the fact that the former is written in only ASCII capital letters A to Z and the underscore character.

 ## Working with variables ##